Image from the Edward Packard memorial, at St. Mary the Virgin Church, Bramford. Courtesy of Kelvin D.

 William was 26 years old, a Labourer – Chemical Manure Works.
 He was living with his mother.

 William’s father, Edward Abbott Scrivener died 1894, Bramford, Suffolk.

 Soldiers’ Effects to Mary Scrivener – mother and Bertha – sister-in-law.

-William is also remembered on the Edward Packard memorial, at St. Mary the Virgin Church, Bramford, Suffolk.
+William is also remembered on the Packard Memorial formally found in the office of Fisons Ltd., Papermill Lane, Bramford, Suffolk.
+Now hangs at St. Mary the Virgin Church, Bramford.

 Suffolk Regiment, 15th Battalion: